Azure/Microsoft-Defender-for-Cloud/Storage AV Automation/README.md

     git clone https://github.com/Azure/Azure-Security-Center.git
     ```
 1. Modify the project
-1. Open Storage Automation AV/Scripts/BuildAndDeploy.ps1 and enter the necessary parameters
+1. Open Storage AV Automation/Scripts/BuildAndDeploy.ps1 and enter the necessary parameters
 1. Run the script.
 During the execution, you will be prompted to enter your Azure credentials.